 How will this Technology Help you in Career Growth?

 - If we talk about any web application, 98% of the application deals with the data, either handling, storing, or manipulating it.
 There is a high demand for people in the market with good database knowledge to organize and manage vastThe database and serves as the component responsible for storing the data.
 At the same time, the PL/SQL Engine utilizes SQL queries to interact with the data stored within the database amounts of data.

-- As for the big applications, all the code cannot be kept in the application layer because it can degrade the overall performance of application when comes with sending a large number of requests to the database server at a time, so database professionals start implementing server-side coding which has wide scope in the market as it is implementing in all database-intensive applications and all this demands good knowledge of database languages like SQL, PL/SQL, Oracle, etc.
+- As for the big applications, all the code cannot be kept in the application layer because it can degrade the overall performance of the application when it comes to sending a large number of requests to the database server at a time, so database professionals start implementing server-side coding which has wide scope in the market as it is implementing in all database-intensive applications and all this demands a good knowledge of database languages like SQL, PL/SQL, Oracle, etc.

 - Companies are ready to give great packages to DBAs, as security and maintainability of data are their foremost priority.

 The above discussion clearly shows the importance and the use of PL/SQL language in the field of database development and so on the application.
-It can help to deal with the data of database but It helps to fire that SQL in a procedural way.
-If one needs to dive deep in the field of the database, good knowledge language is mandatory.
+It can help to deal with the database’s data, but It helps to fire that SQL procedurally.
+So, good language knowledge is mandatory to dive deep into the database field.

 This has been a guide to What is PL/SQL?
-Here we have discuss why should we use, how this technology will help you in career growth, the advantages, and the Architecture respectively.
+Here we have discussed why we should use it, how this technology will help you in career growth, advantages, and architecture.
 You can also go through our other suggested articles to learn more –